Hytia49/University-Projects/ACP_Project/README.md

-# Principal composant analysis project
+# Principal composant analysis mini-project
 Authors : Clara.L - Chen.Y

 This mini-project involves performing a principal component analysis on a database representing French towns and information about them (11 variables).